Joseph Story: Works

-"These volumes contain all the decisions of Mr. Justice Story on his Circuit.
-The decisions relate particularly to questions of Equity and Admiralty, and are of great practical value."
+Circuit decisions

+Story's decisions while riding circuit for the U.S. Court of Appeals for the First Circuit were compiled by John Gallison (two volumes), William P. Mason (five volumes), Charles Sumner (three volumes), and William Wetmore Story (three volumes).
+These decisions have been praised for establishing legal principles of admiralty and equity.

 Death and legacy

-Justice Story spoke at the dedication ceremony for Mount Auburn Cemetery in 1831, which set the model for dozens of subsequent addresses over the next few decades.
+Justice Story spoke at length at the dedication ceremony for Mount Auburn Cemetery in 1831, which set the model for dozens of subsequent addresses over the next few decades, through that of Edward Everett at the Consecration of the National Cemetery at Gettysburg in 1863.
 It also helped spark the "rural cemetery" movement and to link that movement to the development of the republic.
 Story emphasized the ways that rural cemeteries contributed to an ordered and well-regulated republic of law.

-Upon his death in 1845, he was buried there "as are scores of America's celebrated political, literary, religious, and military leaders.
+Upon his death in 1845, Story was buried there "as are scores of America's celebrated political, literary, religious, and military leaders.
 His grave is marked by a piece of sepulchral statuary executed by his son, William Wetmore Story."

-He is the namesake for Story County, Iowa.
+Story is the namesake for Story County, Iowa.